 A couple of years later, when working near Buntingford, the local clergyman, told me about nurse training and about the hospital at Arlesey.
-I applied there and I started my nurse training in psychiatry at Three Counties Hospital and after completion trained as a General Nurse at the Lister Hospital at Hitchin.
+I applied and started my nurse training in psychiatry at Three Counties Hospital and, after completion, trained as a General Nurse at the Lister Hospital at Hitchin.

 I am retired now, having enjoyed a long career in nursing which terminated in Buckinghamshire, where I ended my career as a Divisional Nursing Officer in charge of the Psychiatric Nursing Service of that county.